3060458966/vitaFlow/README.md

 The pipeline components includes:
  - EAST Model
  - Image Binarization
- - Cropping tool (crops each text line from the image as single image)
+ - Cropping module (crops each text line from the image as single image)
  - OCR with Tesseract and DL based OCR called Calamari  (image to text for all the images that were generated from previous cropper stage)
  - Text stiching (where each text out from the images are stiched as one text file)